MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMSoftwareMeteringRule.md

 SourceSite        :
 ```

-This command creates a software metering rule for the System Center Configuration Manager site named CM1.
+This command creates a software metering rule for the Configuration Manager site named CM1.
 The command specifies the file name, version, original file name, and product name for the software product.

 ## PARAMETERS